C

 Research and Development

-Active research programs are underway to develop improved substitutes for Metallurgical Coal in its most critical applications.
-These efforts include material science research into alternative compounds, engineering approaches to reduce the quantity of Metallurgical Coal required per unit of product (thrifting), and entirely new technology platforms that avoid the need for Metallurgical Coal altogether.
+Active research programs are underway to develop improved substitutes and to reduce the amount of Metallurgical Coal required per unit of product (thrifting).
 However, timelines for commercializing new alternatives typically span years to decades.

 Return to the Metallurgical Coal hub page or browse the full Mineral Library.